 Chef Robbie Felice says he helps people find his newest restaurant by standing on the sidewalk right in front of it.

 The place is called Pasta Ramen, a name that suggests the hybrid Italian/Japanese food served inside.
-On South Fullerton Avenue in downtown Montclair, the BYO opened in February, adding to his roster of Viaggio in Wayne and Osteria Crescendo in Westwood, both on NJM’s Top 30 list.
+On South Fullerton Avenue in downtown Montclair, the BYO opened in February, adding to his roster of Viaggio in Wayne and Osteria Crescendo in Westwood.
+All three restaurants are on our 2023 list of the Best Restaurants in New Jersey.

-The reason Felice stood outside a lot in the early going is that there is no sign, at least in the conventional sense.
+The reason Felice stood outside often in the early going?
+There is no sign, at least in the conventional sense.
 A Batman-like beacon of light is projected onto the sidewalk showing the artful, if somewhat inscrutable, round logo representing crossed chopsticks on the outline of a round plate.
-The restaurant’s black glass façade allows people inside to look out, but not so much vice versa.
+The black glass façade allows people inside to look out; not so much vice versa.

 “People walk up to the door,” says Felice, 32, “and are not able to find it.
 I can’t tell you how many times I’ve been standing right outside and people ask me where it is.”